Hinata Hyuga: In The Last: Naruto the Movie

 The events of The Last: Naruto the Movie take place two years after the Fourth Great Ninja War in the series' Part II.
-At the age of 19, Hinata hopes to give Naruto a red scarf she knitted herself as a gift of love.
+At the age of 19, Hinata hopes to give Naruto a red scarf she knitted herself as a gift of love (which is reminiscent of the scarf he wore when they met as children, which was torn apart by bullies he was defending her from).
+But she becomes doubtful he'll accept it when he receives a wide variety of gifts from other women due to his newfound popularity and begins wearing a blue scarf he recently found.
 Soon after this, Toneri Otsutsuki infiltrates Konohagakure and kidnaps Hinata's sister, Hanabi, in order to use her Byakugan (白眼) as his new eyes.
 Hinata joins Team Kakashi and Shikamaru Nara on the mission to save her sister.

-During their journey through the abandoned Shinobi village of the Otsutsuki Clan, Naruto returns Hinata's feelings for him.
+During their journey through the abandoned Shinobi village of the Otsutsuki Clan, Naruto returns Hinata's feelings for him after he is caught in a genjutsu and relives some of her memories.
 Despite this, Hinata has been contacted by the spirit of her ancestor, Hamura Otsutsuki, to aid him as the "Byakugan Princess"; thus, she allows herself to be captured by Toneri under his belief that they will be getting married.
 In truth, it is so that she can destroy the Tenseigan (転生眼).
 However, Toneri discovers the deception and mind-controls Hinata after destroying the scarf she originally created for Naruto.
 Naruto's team finally catches up, and a massive attack on Toneri's palace begins.
 The team splits, with Naruto disrupting the wedding ceremony just as Toneri was about to kiss Hinata, while the others secure Hanabi.
 Hinata carries out Hamura's will by helping Naruto destroy the Tenseigan and stop Toneri.

 In spite of this, Toneri's Tenseigan chakra cloak grants him the power to slice the moon in half, placing Hinata in a giant bird cage.
 Naruto enters Nine-Tails Chakra Mode, and a huge duel ensues.
 Near the end, Naruto grasps the last remaining shred of Hinata's scarf and channels his chakra to deliver a punch strong enough to pin Toneri against the wall and depower him, stopping the moon from falling.
 Hinata takes Hanabi's eyes back from Toneri and returns them to her sister.
-Soon after, Hinata and Naruto reaffirm their mutual love as they enter into a relationship that leads to their marriage and the start of their family.
+Soon after, Hinata and Naruto reaffirm their mutual love and kiss for first time as they enter into a relationship that leads to their marriage and the start of their family.